 Both pools provide property replacement coverage.
-The program has a self-insured retention layer and reinsurance purchasing for a total of \$47M limit of coverage per occurrence per participating pool member.
+The program has a self-insured retention layer and reinsurance purchasing for a total of \$47M limit of coverage per occurrence, per participating pool member.
 The property coverage covers real and personal property of the pool participant and expediting expenses and business interruption coverage for losses sustained at administrative offices.
 Optional coverage is available for loss of rents, designed to continue cash flow in the event of loss of rents due to the repair of damaged units.
 Contents coverage is also provided and is based on valuations provided by the pool participant.
 Also included in the property coverage is equipment breakdown coverage, which extends the coverage to critical electrical and mechanical systems.
-The property program has a base deductible of \$5,000 per occurrence and the public entity pool, HARRP has options for higher deductibles which link to discounts.
-Property deductibles for 2022 were increased from \$2,500 to \$5,000 per occurrence to shift some of the loss costs away from the pools and to align with current industry standards of commercial property deductibles.
+The property program has a base deductible of \$5,000 per occurrence and the public entity pool, HARRP, has options for higher deductibles which link to discounts.
+The default property deductible for 2023 remained at \$5,000 per occurrence to continue to shift some of the loss costs away from the pools and to align with current industry standards of commercial property deductibles.